thma/generic-persistence/README.md

 - Caching
 - ...

-So as of now it's just about the bare minimum to get some data into a database and to get it back out again by using Generics and Reflection.
+So as of now it's just about the bare minimum to get some data into a database and to get it back out again.

 The main *design goal* is to minimize the *boilerplate* code required.
 Ideally I would like to achieve the following: